exposit/katamoiran/_posts/2017-08-05-swords-without-master-session-1.md

 <p id="mechanic" class="aside">[New Actor] Motif 2, </p>
 <p id="mechanic" class="aside">[New Actor] Motif 3, </p>
 <p id="mechanic" class="aside">Okay, so, taking the roll of the Overplayer first; I set the tone.</p>
 <p id="mechanic" class="aside">...
-I'm not using any of the advanced rules yet, just a few of the tricks.</p>
+I'm not using any of the advanced rules yet, just a few of the tricks.
+And I defined my Feats Heroic -- Kitu, for example, has "Glum: glares at someone and they turn to stone".
+I struggled with how to be "fair" on them, but ultimately it doesn't matter too much.</p>
 <p id="mechanic" class="result">Rolling 2d6 1 times.<br>[  5 (Jovial) 4 (Glum)  ] 9</p>
 <p id="mechanic" class="aside">So it's a Jovial tone; we're all Jovial until someone rolls.</p>
 <p id="mechanic" class="aside">This is my first adventure, so we'll start with Perilous Phase.</p>
-<p id="mechanic" class="query">I'm going to use a very simple oracle for questions asked of the other players; I'll roll 2d6, 10+ is whatever I want the answer to be, 7-9 is kind of what I want but it's complicated, and 6- is not what I wanted at all.</p>
 <p id="mechanic" class="aside">So first I set the scene.</p>
 <p id="mechanic" class="aside">We're traveling towards our next destination, the abandoned city of Chang-Nah-Kin, where Kitu hopes to find a library of ancient lore.
 Rale's along because he hopes to find some new magic.
 Ever claims she just has nowhere better to be.</p>
 <p id="fiction">The steppes are hot and dusty, and the sand chokes all who pass.
 Rale keeps his veil up over his nose; this is his homeland, even if it's not where those of his blood originally sprang, and he's well familiar with the dangers of the desert.</p>